-Debt, depreciation and contracts are the Big 3 pushing Rates up this year.
+Debt, depreciation and contracts are the Big 3 pushing Rates up this year (See pages 8 and 9 for more information).
 And the rise is high.
 'Getting Real' isn't easy.
 But the Council believes it has to happen.
-This is your chance to let us know if you agree.
-Thank you for reading this.
-We look forward to hearing from you.
+Thank you to those people who took an interest in our Annual Plan.
+We appreciate your feedback.